Jeffrey Buttle: Senior success

 At the 2008 Worlds, Buttle placed first in the short program.
 He then went on to deliver a personal best performance to win the gold medal by a 13.95 point margin over the defending world champion, France's Brian Joubert.
 Following his win at Worlds, Buttle appeared as a guest on many TV shows including CBC's Air Farce Live.

 Assigned to the 2008 Skate Canada and 2008 Cup of China for the 2008–2009 season, Buttle prepared a new short program to "M.A.Y. in the Backyard" (Ryuichi Sakamoto) and a new free program to "Eclogue" (Gerald Finzi).
 However, he announced his retirement from competitive skating on September 10, 2008, saying that he had achieved his goals in skating, and competing was no longer in his heart.
 He represented the Sudbury Skating Club throughout his career.

 Skate Canada published a Jeffrey Buttle Tribute Book on December 15, 2008.
 A second book about Buttle, Jeffrey Buttle Artist Book chapter TWO, was published in 2009 in Japan.
 Buttle served as the athlete representative on the Skate Canada Officials Advisory Committee.

 Buttle acted as the Athlete Ambassador for the 2010 and 2011 Canadian Nationals.
 On November 15, 2012, Skate Canada announced he would be inducted into Skate Canada Hall of Fame in the athletic category.
 The induction ceremony was held during the 2016 Canadian Figure Skating Championships, where he performed a gala program, "Both Sides, Now".

 Post-competitive career

 Buttle has toured with Canadian Stars on Ice since his eligible days, and continues to skate in shows as a professional skater.
 He appeared in the 2009 US "Smuckers Stars on Ice" tour and has skated in several shows in China, Japan, Korea, and Europe.
 He has kept his technical level of skating by participating in pro-am competitions in Japan for many years.

+In 2023, Buttle began working as a coach at the Granite Club, alongside his longtime coach, Lee Barkell.
+His students have included: